StevensND/switch-port-mods/Pokemon Brilliant Diamond Shining Pearl/readme.md

 Uncap FPS mod might have a "ghosting" effect inside buildings.

 > [!TIP]
-How to install the mod properly:
+How to install the mod properly

 1. Download the mod.